anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   This is for situations in which the domain registrar is not directly reachable by the pledge, which may be due to a different technology stacks or due to missing connectivity.
   A Registrar-Agent acting as client leads to the following new aspects:

-  * The order of exchanges in the BRSKI-PRM call flow is different from that in BRSKI {{!RFC8995}}, as the Registrar-Agent can trigger one or more pledges and collects the PVR and PER artifcats simultaneously as defined in {{exchanges}}.
+  * The order of exchanges in the BRSKI-PRM call flow is different from that in BRSKI {{!RFC8995}}, as the Registrar-Agent can trigger one or more pledges and collects the PVR and PER artifacts simultaneously as defined in {{exchanges}}.
     This enables bulk bootstrapping of several devices.
   * There is no trust assumption between the pledge and the Registrar-Agent as only authenticated self-contained objects are used, which are transported via the Registrar-Agent and provided either by the pledge or the domain registrar.
   * The trust assumption between the Registrar-Agent and the domain registrar may be based on EE certificates that are both signed by the domain owner.